See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

-Campus Life & Event Services would like to thank everyone who made Southeast Serves
+Campus Life & Event Services would like to thank everyone who made the Southeast Serves Big

 Southeast Missouri State encourages all students to participate in community service!
 It’s a great way to help others, meet new friends, and make lasting memories.
 You can get involved by filling out the Southeast Serves Interest Form so that the Southeast Serves office can notify you of upcoming projects on and off campus.
 After completing any type of service, we ask that all volunteers log their hours through the Community Service Log.
 We want to recognize all the hard work performed by students throughout the academic year!